Gender disparities in the dissemination and acquisition of scientific knowledge

-\cref{fig:3} gives us an overall picture of women's disadvantages in acquiring and diffusing knowledge.
+\cref{fig:3} gives an overall picture of women's disadvantages in acquiring and diffusing knowledge.
 Specifically, among those who acquire knowledge early in time, women are less represented than men.
 Moreover, women take slightly more time than men to diffuse their knowledge.
 In the Supplementary Information we complement this analysis by investigating the contagion process on a time-aggregated version \cite{holme2012temporal} of the collaboration network (Fig.~S1).